ryantd42/NY-Legislative-Git/2023/A3866B-2023/bill.md

   ___________

- Introduced  by M. of A. JACKSON -- read once and referred to the Commit- tee on Housing
+ Introduced  by M. of A. JACKSON -- read once and referred to the Commit- tee  on  Housing  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT  to amend the public housing law, in relation to requiring enti- ties responsible for the provision of vital services to coordinate and work expeditiously to restore service whenever such service is  inter- rupted

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Subdivision 1 of section 402-e of the public  housing  law, as  amended  by  chapter  47  of  the laws of 2020, is amended and a new subdivision 5 is added to read as follows:
-  1. In order to ensure compliance and enforcement of the New York city housing authority's duty to provide heat, water,  electricity,  GAS  and elevator  service,  the  New  York  city housing authority shall publish information regarding reported disruptions in such services, the  length of such disruptions and the steps taken to restore services.
+  1. In order to ensure compliance and enforcement of the New York  city housing authority's duty to provide heat, water, electricity, GAS, WHERE PROVIDED and elevator service, the New York city housing authority shall publish information regarding reported disruptions in such services, the length  of  such disruptions and the steps taken to restore services AND SHALL REMEDY INTERRUPTIONS OF GAS SERVICE IN ACCORDANCE WITH SUBDIVISION FIVE OF THIS SECTION.
 Starting on May first, two thousand  twenty,  the New  York  city  housing authority shall publish such information on its website.
 For six months after the original  publication  date,  the  New York  city  housing  authority  shall  retain  such  information  on its website.
-  5. A. THE DEPARTMENT OF HOUSING PRESERVATION AND DEVELOPMENT,  OR  ANY AGENCY  OF  THE  CITY  OF  NEW  YORK  OR  STATE  AGENCY CHARGED WITH THE INSPECTION OF CONDITIONS, REQUIRED TO REMEDY CONDITIONS, OR WITH GENERAL JURISDICTION TO REMEDY CONDITIONS, AND ANY UTILITY CORPORATION IN OWNER- SHIP OR CONTROL OF THE METERS, PIPES, FITTINGS, WIRES AND OTHER  APPARA- TUS  ASSOCIATED  WITH THE ESTABLISHMENT OF SERVICE TO A RESIDENCE, SHALL ENSURE THAT ALL INTERRUPTIONS OF VITAL SERVICES SET FORTH IN SUBDIVISION ONE OF THIS SECTION BE REMEDIED AS EXPEDITIOUSLY AS PRACTICABLE.
-  B. FOR PURPOSES OF THIS SUBDIVISION,  "EXPEDITIOUSLY  AS  PRACTICABLE" SHALL MEAN A REQUIREMENT THAT EACH RESPONSIBLE ENTITY DESCRIBED IN PARA-
+  5. A. THE NEW YORK CITY HOUSING AUTHORITY SHALL REMEDY AN INTERRUPTION OF GAS SERVICE AS EXPEDITIOUSLY  AS  PRACTICABLE  BY  APPLYING  FOR  ANY PERMITS  NECESSARY TO MAKE REPAIRS, AS APPLICABLE, AND COORDINATING WITH AGENCIES AND GAS CORPORATIONS ON A PLAN TO RESTORE SUCH SERVICE.
+  B. THE NEW YORK CITY HOUSING AUTHORITY SHALL NOTIFY RESIDENTS AFFECTED BY ANY SUCH INTERRUPTION OF THE PLAN TO RESTORE SUCH  SERVICE  DEVELOPED PURSUANT TO PARAGRAPH A OF THIS SUBDIVISION BY:

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01991-01-3
+  LBD01991-03-3
- A. 3866  2
+ A. 3866--A  2

- GRAPH  A  OF  THIS  SUBDIVISION  TAKE  ALL  AVAILABLE ACTIONS TO RESTORE SERVICE, INCLUDING, BUT NOT LIMITED TO:
-  (I) APPLYING FOR EMERGENCY REPAIR PERMITS;
-  (II)  COORDINATING  WITH  ALL  RELEVANT AGENCIES AND CORPORATIONS ON A PLAN OF RESTORATION;
-  (III) COMMUNICATING SAID RESTORATION PLAN TO ALL  AFFECTED  RESIDENTS;
- AND
-  (IV)  MITIGATING  THE EFFECTS OF SERVICE INTERRUPTION THROUGH MONETARY COMPENSATION OR REBATE.
-  C. ANY UTILITY CORPORATION IN OWNERSHIP  OR  CONTROL  OF  THE  METERS, PIPES,  FITTINGS,  WIRES  AND OTHER APPARATUS ASSOCIATED WITH THE ESTAB- LISHMENT OF SERVICE TO A RESIDENCE WHO CANNOT DEMONSTRATE A  GOOD  FAITH EFFORT TO COMPLY WITH THE PROVISIONS OF THIS SUBDIVISION SHALL BE LIABLE FOR  A  PENALTY  OF TWO HUNDRED FIFTY DOLLARS FOR EACH AFFECTED OCCUPIED UNIT FOR EACH DAY DURING WHICH SERVICE REMAINS INTERRUPTED.
+  (I) COMMUNICATING SUCH PLAN TO RESIDENTS AFFECTED BY SUCH INTERRUPTION AS  WELL  AS THE RESIDENT ASSOCIATION PRESIDENT OR OTHER FORMALLY RECOG- NIZED RESIDENT LEADER;
+  (II)  REGULARLY  SCHEDULING  MEETINGS  TO UPDATE RESIDENTS AFFECTED BY SUCH INTERRUPTION, AS WELL AS  THE  RESIDENT  ASSOCIATION  PRESIDENT  OR OTHER  FORMALLY  RECOGNIZED  RESIDENT LEADER, ABOUT THE PROGRESS MADE ON SUCH PLAN; AND
+  (III) POSTING A NOTICE IN THE LOBBY OF THE BUILDING AFFECTED  BY  SUCH INTERRUPTION  DESCRIBING  THE  INTERRUPTION  AND  ESTIMATING THE DATE ON WHICH SERVICE BY THE GAS CORPORATION SHALL BE RESTORED.
   § 2.
-This act shall take effect immediately.
+This act shall take effect on the one hundred eightieth day after it shall have become a law.